swimlane/coconspirators/README.md

 [qmqp.node](https://github.com/squaremo/amqp.node), the battle-tested AMQP client, to communicate with RabbitMQ and has best-practices baked in.
 Features include:

-- Simple API for subscribing, publishing and replying
+- Simple API for subscribing, publish and replying
-- Middleware Support
+- DI Friendly
 - TypeScript First

 ## Install